 I am lucky enough to have been here in Rishikesh for the Holi Day celebrations, the day of the year when locals welcome in the springtime by throwing powdered colour and buckets of water at each other.
 I was really looking forward to it and was not disappointed.
 The evening before a massive bonfire was lit in the main square which we danced around amongst hundreds of other ravers.
 Colour was thrown around a bit but we were warned that the chaos was yet to come.
 The following morning at the ashram began with a paint war; we were now ready to hit the streets.
 It was advised that we coat ourselves in oil beforehand so the dye wouldn’t stain, however 3 days later I still have rainbow hair and pink feet.
 Being pre dyed before hitting the streets also helped but still didn’t prevent being bombarded by men who plastered colour onto my face and tried to get a sneaky grope in there.
 “Happy Holi” is said whenever someone approaches to smother you in colour.
 Kids were armed with water pistols filled up with puddle water and most likely containing loads of cow shit, unlucky to those who were blasted.
 Others clung to water tanks and constantly loaded their buckets full of water to dump on anyone passing by.

-Rishikesh has served me well, I have been rafting twice, surrounded myself by nature, bathed in the Ganges, met some amazing people and worked in an Indian kitchen.
+Rishikesh has served me well, I have been rafting twice, surrounded myself by nature, bathed in the Ganges and met some amazing people.
 I may be stuck here for a while!
 Namaste.